 - Clothes or textiles

 - Household rubbish

-You should wrap any potentially smelly food waste in newspapers, kitchen roll or paper bags.
-We cannot currently accept any type of plastic bag including biodegradable, compostable or degradable plastic bags.
+Wrap any potentially smelly food waste in newspapers, kitchen roll or paper bags.
+Search on-line for paper bag suppliers or check in your supermarket.
+Please note, we cannot accept any type of plastic bag including biodegradable, compostable or degradable bags.

 Use both bins in hot weather.